Written by: Natalia Brown

 Then, there’s me!
 I’m Natalia Brown— student researcher, conscious consumption advocate, and intentional minimalist.
 When I first learned about DFO, I was immediately drawn to the ties between the organization’s mission and my personal values.
 Most recently, I’ve been conducting research on the use of recycled aggregate, nonmetallic reinforcements, and seawater in a more sustainable alternative to conventional concrete used in coastal infrastructure.
 I am ecstatic to be working with DFO in the coming months to amplify and inform our community’s essential conversations surrounding the plastic pollution crisis.

-Let me know what topics you want DFO’s trash talk to dive into next: email@example.com!
+Let me know what topics you want DFO’s Trash Talk to explore next: firstname.lastname@example.org!